-We anticipate that the corporate governance committee's mandate will also include recommending levels of compensation for our directors.
+The corporate governance committee's mandate also includes recommending levels of compensation for our directors.
 To this end, the corporate governance committee would consider recommendations from the human resources committee and consider factors such as time commitment, risks and responsibilities.